jcarme/tp_mlops_master_2023/mlops2.md

     Build a sentiment analysis model, print the evaluation result and store everything to MLFlow
     @param: training_set: pandas dataframe containing the input training set
     @param: pipeline: scikit-learn pipeline that will be applied to the input data
-    @param: model_name: name of the model as it will be stored in MLFlow
     @param: mlflow_run_tags: dict of tags that will be stored in the MLFlow run
     @param: mlflow_run_parameters: dict of parameters that will be stored in the MLFlow run
     @param: mlflow_run_description: textual description of the run